edobkowski/ReactionTimeChecker/README.md

 - Enter filename for the report or leave it empty to download report with default name (current date & time).
 - Choose desired audio file from the list and clik `SET` button.
 - Play and pause the record with the controller button on the center.
+- Press any key on the keyboard to save time of your reaction
 - To download the report click on `save` button.

 ## Add new audio files